schen9981/co-aux/README.md

     // data is an object, it contains all voted tracks and its votes
     // data = {track_id1: votes1, track_id2: votes2}

+    // * Result will not include tracks w/ vote=0

     // Update page with new votelist data
   })